Case Studies and Assignments – What we do

 - A small number of anonymised reports, providing greater detail of our capabilities, are available upon request.

 The finance director of an East European branch of a UK company was found dead in his car.
 With a single shot to the head.
 The car having been discovered in a forested area, some distance from where he lived and worked.
 Local police had investigated the matter and classified it as suicide.
-Despite their being no suicide note, the car being locked, and no firearm being found in or around the car!
+Despite there being no suicide note, the car locked, and no firearm being found in or around the car!